Many business credit cards offer helpful benefits for startups.

 Best for intro APR: Blue Business℠ Plus Credit Card

 If you need to take on interest-free debt for a longer than a month, you’ll want a card with a strong intro APR.
 The Blue Business℠ Plus Credit Card from American Express is one of your top options, offering one of the longest zero-interest promotions you’ll find among business cards.

 Best for average credit: Spark® Classic for Business

-Best for limiting debt: Business Gold Rewards Card from American Express
+Best for limiting debt: American Express® Business Gold Card

-If you’re worried about running up high balances on your card, you can keep yourself in check with the Business Gold Rewards Card from American Express.
+If you’re worried about running up high balances on your card, you can keep yourself in check with the American Express® Business Gold Card.
 That’s because it’s a charge card, meaning you must pay off your balance each month unless you opt to use the Pay Over Time feature.
-Luckily, it’s also a strong rewards card, which can balance the annual fee you’ll pay after the first year.
+Luckily, it’s also a strong rewards card, which can balance the steep annual fee.